 Solar energy in Morocco largely dominates the national renewable energy grid

-The renewable energy in Morocco accounts to 0.4% of the national energy grid except biomass.
+The renewable energy in Morocco accounts to 0.4% of the national energy grid except for biomass.

 Renewable energy contributed to almost 10% of electricity production in 2007.
 The renewable energy industry is backed by solid hydropower sources and solar energy in Morocco with the recently installed 147 MW wind energy parks of which 975 MW is under deployment.